 - Cairns international airport is about 7 kilometres from Cairns CBD.

-- Tigerair provides the budgeted option for flights.
+- Jetstar and Tigerair provide the budgeted option for flights.

 Where to stay?

 - Cairns has variety of options catering for backpackers to the luxury travellers, ranging from AUD 25 to AUD 850.